TobiasPSP/doneland_sources/Components/Power/Measuring Current/README.md

 ### Digital Voltmeters

 Today, *digital* voltmeters are more common.
-They use an **ADC** (Analog-Digital-Converter) to convert analog voltage to a digital signal that is then displayed.
+They add an **ADC** (Analog-Digital-Converter) to convert analog voltage to a digital signal that is then displayed.

 ## Measuring Current